aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 **At degree 1 (first ~10 seconds)**: Heavy disk activity (500 MB/s, 100% utilization) loads the table into memory (shared_buffers + OS page cache).

-**At degree 1 (remaining ~860 seconds)**: Near-zero disk activity—the table is fully cached in RAM, no disk reads needed.
+**At degree 1 (remaining ~860 seconds)**: Near-zero disk activity; the table is fully cached in RAM, no disk reads needed.

-**At degrees 2-128**: Essentially zero disk activity—the entire table remains cached in memory from the initial degree 1 load.
+**At degrees 2-128**: Essentially zero disk activity; the entire table remains cached in memory from the initial degree 1 load.

 **This explains why degree 2 is more than twice as fast as degree 1**: The degree 1 run includes the initial table-loading overhead (~10 seconds of intensive disk I/O), while degree 2 benefits from the already-cached table with no disk loading required.
 The speedup from degree 1 to 2 reflects both the doubling of parallelism AND the elimination of the initial cache-loading penalty.